Tumbling 1 – Ages 5 – 7

 Boys Hip Hop: Ages 4-11

-Hip Hop B: Ages 9-13 with at least one year of Hip Hop instruction or permission of instructor
+Hip Hop B: Ages 9-13 (girls and boys) with at least one year of Hip Hop instruction or permission of instructor

-Hip Hop C: Ages 12 and up, with at least one year of Hip Hop instruction or by audition/permission of instructor
+Hip Hop C: Ages 12 and up, (girls and boys) with at least one year of Hip Hop instruction or by audition/permission of instructor

-Hip Hop D: Ages 14 and up, by audition or permission of instructor
+Hip Hop D: Ages 14 and up, (girls and boys) by audition or permission of instructor

 The focus in these class will be to learn proper dance technique such as isolations of the body, turning, improving performance quality and developing complex rhythms and patterns.
 Students will be exposed to various styles of jazz depending on their teacher.
 Those styles include Broadway, Street, Contemporary and Jazz Funk.
 This will help develop students as well rounded dancers.
 The base technique for jazz is ballet.
 It is very important, for the student, that they are taking at least 1 ballet or have had a minimum of 2 years of ballet experience.
 There will be a proper warm-up, stretches, isolations, and across the floor combinations.
 There are not as many Jazz levels as ballet therefore, students will remain in the same level for several years before moving up to the next level.
 Each level of Jazz become more complex and intricate in both the skills they learn and the choreography.